On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 Eligibility Checks of Nominated and Current Designated School Officials of Schools That Enroll F and M Nonimmigrant Students and of Exchange Visitor Program-Designated Sponsors of J Nonimmigrants

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 06/00/2020 (it was 03/00/2019 in the Fall 2018 agenda and 02/00/2020 in the Spring 2019 agenda).
+Moved to long-term actions in the Spring 2020 Agenda, with no target date.
+Target date history: Fall 2019 agenda: 06/00/2020; Spring 2019 agenda: 02/00/2020; Fall 2019 agendas: 03/00/2019.
 Agency: DHS/ICE.
 RIN 1653-AA71.
-"ICE's Student and Exchange Visitor Program (SEVP) protects national security by ensuring that DHS and Department of State (DOS) have essential data related to nonimmigrant students and exchange visitors.
+Abstract: "ICE's Student and Exchange Visitor Program (SEVP) protects national security by ensuring that DHS and Department of State (DOS) have essential data related to nonimmigrant students and exchange visitors.
 ICE proposes to vet all designated school officials (DSOs) and responsible officers (ROs), who ensure that ICE has access to accurate data on covered individuals via the Student and Exchange Visitor Information System (SEVIS).
 By requiring DSOs and ROs to undergo an eligibility check, the rule would help DHS prevent potential criminal activities or threats to national security that may result from non-compliance by DSOs and SEVP-certified schools, or ROs and Exchange Visitor Program (EVP) sponsors.
 The rule would also ensure that SEVP has the necessary enforcement and accountability mechanisms built into the SEVIS to safeguard U.S. security interests."

 Flight Training for Aliens and Other Designated Individuals; Security Awareness Training for Flight School Employees